 Science and innovation are at the heart of government strategy for promoting prosperity and growth.
 Research and knowledge is increasingly developed and transferred through international collaboration which provides opportunities to work with the best in the world, exchange students and researchers, and gain access to large scale international facilities; leading to mutual benefits for the UK and Bahrain.

-SIN Gulf work to the following global objectives:
+In Bahrain, SIN are working on the following global objectives:

-Establishing the UK as the GCC’s pivotal partner of choice in science and innovation.
+- Establishing the UK as Bahrain’s pivotal partner of choice in science and innovation.

-Increasing trade and investment cooperation in education, healthcare, infrastructure, water, clean energy, science and innovation – working with DIT, and, on higher education, the British Council and the SIN/BC/BEIS Gulf Science and Innovation Education Strategy.
+- Increasing trade and investment cooperation in education, healthcare, infrastructure, water, clean energy, cyber security, Science and Innovation – working on higher education, collaborating with the British Council and the Gulf Science and Innovation, Knowledge and Economy programme.

-Broadening security cooperation between the UK and the GCC member states – keeping Britain, and our interests, safe.
+- Broadening security cooperation between the UK and Bahrain – keeping Britain, and our interests, safe.

-For an introductory brief which covers the local Science and Innovation landscape, UK priorities and successes in Bahrain, read the UK Science and Innovation Network Country Snapshot.
+For an introductory brief which covers the local Science and Innovation landscape, UK priorities and activities in Bahrain, read the UK Science and Innovation Network Country Snapshot.